google/certificate-transparency/README.md

 Debian, this is in the google-mock package, which puts it in `/usr/src/gmock`.
-Our `Makefile` looks in that location by default, but if your googlemock sources are in a different location, set the `GMOCKDIR` environment variable to point at them.
+Our `Makefile` looks in that location by default, but if your googlemock sources are in a different location, set the `GMOCK_DIR` environment variable to point at them.

 If you are on FreeBSD, you may need to apply the patch in gtest.patch to the gtest subdirectory of gmock.